-Newly Created Missouri Supply Chain Task Force to Hold First Meeting
+Supply Chain Task Force report submitted to Governor

 The following have been appointed to serve on this task force: